Ufadhili/Ajibika/api_docs/index.md

 -------

-This you can do for now
+Things you can do for now

   - List all counties